-North Andover is a decidedly white-collar town, with fully 92.15% of the workforce employed in white-collar jobs, well above the national average.
+North Andover is a decidedly white-collar town, with fully 89.29% of the workforce employed in white-collar jobs, well above the national average.
 Overall, North Andover is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in North Andover who work in management occupations (15.85%), office and administrative support (11.60%), and sales jobs (10.29%).
+There are especially a lot of people living in North Andover who work in management occupations (16.22%), business and financial occupations (10.80%), and healthcare (9.61%).

 Also of interest is that North Andover has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in North Andover in 2010 was $49,045, which is wealthy relative to Massachusetts and the nation.
-This equates to an annual income of $196,180 for a family of four.
+The per capita income in North Andover in 2018 was $56,552, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $226,208 for a family of four.

 North Andover is a somewhat ethnically-diverse town.
 The people who call North Andover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Andover residents report their race to be White, followed by Asian.
-Important ancestries of people in North Andover include Italian, English, French , and German.
+Important ancestries of people in North Andover include Irish, Italian, English, German, and French.

 The most common language spoken in North Andover is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.